Skip to main content

 • Another easy and family-friendly option, is the short trek (10-minute walk) to Marysville Falls; a 30-metres (100 ft.) waterfall.

-• After you’ve filled up on German food and beer, head to Spirit Rock Climbing Center to fulfill your trifecta of activities for the day.
+• After dinner, head to Spirit Rock Climbing Center to fulfill your trifecta of activities for the day.
 Do you have no fear of heights?
 Try one of the routes on the 3-story main wall.
 If you prefer to stay a little closer to the ground, the bouldering wall has you covered.

 DAY 3